-Service: Provider Name

-Date:

-Instructions:

-(1) Follow DCPS quidelines regarding Missed Related Service Sessions and Due Diligence Guidelines (2) Notify the student's parent and teacher $o{\!\scriptscriptstyle 0}$

-make-up plan, a nd document in Communications Log in SEDS (3) Work with teachers to determine best times for providing make-up services (4)
+(1) Follow DCPS guidelines regarding Missed Related Service Sessions and Due Diligence Guidelines (2) Notify the student's parent and teacher of make-up plan, and document in Communications Log in SEDS (3) Work with teachers to determine best times for providing make-up services (4) Submit a copy of this form to the Program Manager by the end of the month.

-Reason for Missed Service

-Select:

-T1 - Provider unavailable due to student/district/building meetings

-T2 - Provider - illness: personal: professional

-Provider day

-T2 - Provider - illness; personal; professional development

-T3 - Not provider to cover school S1 - Student unavailable for scheduled service

-2. Add a session another day 3.
-Incorporate the student into other students' sessions 4.
-Integrate service into classroom activities

-5. Schedule before/after school if permissible by the district
+Reason for Missed Service Options for Making-Up Services Select: Select: T1 - Provider unavailable due to 1.
+Add time before or after the student's scheduled student/district/building meetings session T2 - Provider - illness; personal; professional 2.
+Add a session another day development 3.
+Incorporate the student into other students' T3 - Not provider to cover school sessions S1 - Student unavailable for scheduled service 4.
+Integrate service into classroom activities (field trip, assembly, school closing) 5.
+Schedule before/after school if permissible by S2 - Student refusal the district